Search LoveHKFilm.com

 Action: Yuen Wah

-Cast: Andy Lau Tak-Wah, Teddy Robin Kwan, Norman Tsui Siu-Keung, Rosamund Kwan Chi-Lam, Sandy Lam Yik-Lin, Che Ling, Chin Kar-Lok, Yuen Woo-Ping, Wu Ma, Chung Fat, Shing Fui-On, Walter Tso Tat-Wah, Corey Yuen Kwai
+Cast: Andy Lau Tak-Wah, Teddy Robin, Norman Tsui Siu-Keung, Rosamund Kwan Chi-Lam, Sandy Lam Yik-Lin, Che Ling, Chin Kar-Lok, Yuen Woo-Ping, Wu Ma, Chung Fat, Shing Fui-On, Walter Tso Tat-Wah, Corey Yuen Kwai

-The Skinny: Action/heist flick which is inconsequential and unimportant, but also an amusing bit of minor eighties entertainment.
+The Skinny: Action/heist flick that's inconsequential and unimportant, but also an amusing bit of minor eighties entertainment.

 Review